Soerjadi Soerjadarma: Personal life

 Suryadi Suryadarma married Utami on 3 June 1938 and had three children: Dra.
 Awaniduhita Priyanti, Erlangga Suryadarma and Adityawarman Suryadarma.

 At the age of 63, his health began to decline and he suffered from liver complications.
 In the second week of August 1975, Suryadarma began to be treated at Husada Hospital, Jakarta.

 Suryadarma died at 05.45 WIB on Saturday, 16 August 1975.
 His body was then buried at the funeral home and at the Indonesian Air Force Headquarters, Jalan Gatot Subroto.
-His funeral was held on 17 August at 13.00 WIB at the Karet Public Cemetery, Jakarta, with a military ceremony lead by Air Force Chief of Staff, Air Marshal Saleh Basarah.
+His funeral was held on 17 August at 13.00 WIB at the Karet Public Cemetery, Jakarta, with a military ceremony led by Air Force Chief of Staff, Air Marshal Saleh Basarah.